Optimal Displacement Sensing with Spin-Dependent Squeezed States: Displacement sensing

-For $\ket{\psi_0}_s$, we focus on two particular choices: the Greenberger–Horne–Zeilinger (GHZ) state~\cite{greenbergerGoingBellsTheorem1989} and a coherent spin state (COH) pointing along $x$ of the collective Bloch sphere,
+For $\ket{\psi_0}_s$, we focus on two particular choices: the Greenberger–Horne–Zeilinger (GHZ) state~\cite{greenbergerGoingBellsTheorem1989} and a spin coherent state (SC) pointing along $x$ of the collective Bloch sphere,

-where $c_m = 2^{-N/2}\sqrt{\binom{N}{m+N/2}}$ for the coherent spin state.
+where $c_m = 2^{-N/2}\sqrt{\binom{N}{m+N/2}}$ for the spin coherent state.
 It is instructive to visualize the reference states generated by spin-dependent squeezing from each of these initial collective spin states.
 For $N = 1$ spin, both spin states are the same.
 In Fig.~\ref{fig:phase_insensitive_schematic}(a) we separately plot the Wigner functions for the $m = 1/2$ (top row) and $m = -1/2$ (bottom row) Hilbert space sectors.
-The bosonic state is squeezed along orthogonal directions (panels (iii) and (iv)).
-In Fig.~\ref{fig:phase_insensitive_schematic}(b) we plot the Wigner functions of purely bosonic states that are analogous to the spin-boson states~\footnote{Note that the bosonic analogue states are not obtained by tracing out the spin degree of freedom, which would produce a mixed state.}.
-Panel (i) shows $|\psi_{\rm GHZ}^{\rm (B)}\rangle \simeq \ket{-N\zeta/2}_b + \ket{N\zeta/2}_b$, panel (ii) shows $|\psi_{\rm COH}^{\rm (B)}\rangle \simeq \sum_m c_m \ket{\zeta m}_b$, with both states written here up to normalization.
-We observe simultaneous squeezing along orthogonal quadratures, and $Z_4$ symmetric sub-Planck structure.
-As discussed in Refs.~\cite{sandersSuperpositionTwoSqueezed1989,drechslerStateDependentMotional2020,armanGeneratingOverlapCompass2024}, these features indicate utility for the joint estimation of the real and imaginary components of a displacement signal, $\beta = \beta_{\rm re} + i \beta_{\rm im}$~\cite{toscanoSubPlanckPhasespaceStructures2006a}.
+The bosonic state is squeezed along orthogonal directions (panels (iii) and (iv)), which indicates utility for phase-insensitive sensing of a displacement amplitude.